-Report suspicious incidents, activities, or persons immediately to residence hall staff and to AUPD at 202-885-3636.
-Instant crime reporting or reporting suspicious behavior as soon as possible is critical in reducing campus crime and in assisting AUPD in its efforts to promote campus safety.
-Never hesitate to contact AUPD with any suspicion regarding your own or someone else's safety.
-AUPD encourages prompt reporting of all crimes to our department and/or non-campus law enforcement entities (911) when the victim of a crime elects to or is unable (physically or mentally) to make such a report.
-We strongly urge you to program your cell phone with AUPD's emergency number: 202-885-3636.
+Report suspicious incidents, activities, or persons immediately to residence hall staff and to AU DPS at 202-885-3636.
+Instant crime reporting or reporting suspicious behavior as soon as possible is critical in reducing campus crime and in assisting AU DPS in its efforts to promote campus safety.
+Never hesitate to contact AU DPS with any suspicion regarding your own or someone else's safety.
+AU DPS encourages accurate and prompt reporting of all crimes to our department and/or off-campus law enforcement entities (911) when the victim of a crime elects to or is unable (physically or mentally) to make such a report.
+We strongly urge you to program your cell phone with AU DPS's emergency number: 202-885-3636.